Daniel Jackson (Stargate): Conceptual history

 James Spader was intrigued by the script because he found it "awful".
 Mostly because of his manual-labourist view of acting, he accepted the role as a regular job that earned him some money.
 Michael Shanks was chosen because he did "the perfect imitation of James Spader", according to Brad Wright.
 Showtime's announcement to not renew Stargate SG-1 after season 5 coincided with Shanks' decision to leave the show for concerns of being underutilized.
-Panicking fans started massive write-in fan campaigns to save the show and the character, partly conflating the two issues, but Sci-Fi Channel decided to continue the show and fill the void with a new character.
+Panicking fans started intensive write-in fan campaigns to save the show and the character, partly conflating the two issues, but Sci-Fi Channel decided to continue the show and fill the void with a new character.
 Casting agents met Corin Nemec at the courtyard of MGM's Santa Monica offices by chance and offered him the role of Jonas Quinn, beginning with the penultimate season 5 episode "Meridian".